Males & Females Ages: 15 to 24 years

 Clients come to the YTA program through Children’s Services when they are unable to be in their regular home environments.
 Often they have little or no parental support and can feel isolated and abandoned.

 Staff work to build trust with their new clients, and then through weekly meetings, guide them step-by-step through learning strategies to help them manage their lives.
-Whether it’s how to open a bank account/budgeting, navigating the court system, finding supports to manage mental health and addiction, finding employment, an apartment, or even budgeting for and shopping for groceries, the youth are provided with personalized help and guidance geared to their individual needs.
 With a plan created and led by the client, self-sufficiency and confidence grow in a manner that assists them to be able to navigate their world successfully.

 At any given time about 24-26 youth are involved in the YTA program and participants stay in contact with their case worker on average for 18 months.